Tags on this page: shadows cirq intermediate

 plt.legend();

-The expectation value for a series of operators, denoted as \(\{O_\iota\}_{\iota\leq M}\), has a snapshot version of expectation value estimation by random Pauli measurement \(\widetilde{\mathcal{M}}=\bigotimes_{i}\widetilde{\mathcal{M}}_{P_i}\) and Pauli-twirling calibration \(\widehat{\mathcal{M}}^{-1}=\sum_{b\in\{0,1\}^n}f_b^{-1}\bigotimes_{i}\Pi_{b_i\in b}\), which is given by
+The expectation value for a series of operators \(\{O_\iota\}_{\iota\leq M}\) has a snapshot estimator derived from the random Pauli measurement channel \(\widetilde{\mathcal{M}}=\bigotimes_{i}\widetilde{\mathcal{M}}_{P_i}\) and the Pauli-twirling calibration \(\widehat{\mathcal{M}}^{-1}=\sum_{b\in\{0,1\}^n}f_b^{-1}\bigotimes_{i}\Pi_{b_i\in b}\):

 def compare_shadow_methods(